We recruit all group roles with our agreed recruitment process, using our volunteer application form, role descriptions and recruitment guidance.

 - Read our guidance on witnessing Disclosure checks

 We may ask for personal references to confirm a volunteer’s suitability for a particular role.
 We will contact the volunteer directly if this is the case.

 We can only offer volunteering opportunities for individuals who are aged 18 or over.

-If your group provides services and activities, your Local Networks Officer is available to help you recruit volunteers.
+If your group provides services and activities, your Volunteer Support Officer is available to help you recruit volunteers.
 If you are part of a dedicated Fundraising Group, contact your Area Fundraiser for support.

 Back to Organising your team